alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 ## Configuration management & delivery automation

-When I dug into API versioning, I realized it impacts projects organisation and, by this way, the following items:
+When I dug into API versioning, I realised it impacts projects organisation and, by this way, the following items:

 * The source code management: _one version per branch or not?_
 * The release process: _How to create releases properly?_